SoftBank Robotics America · Web Portal + Mobile

 Why did it stop?

 Assists were logged but not legible.
 Initially customer success teams were troubleshooting blind.
-This drove the decision to group assists by location and reason transforming a data dump into a pattern facility managers and the customer success team could act on.
+This drove the decision to group assists by location, transforming a data dump into a pattern facility managers and the customer success team could act on.

 03